UweDraeger/RepData_PeerAssessment1/PA1_template.md

 There are in total 2304 intervals with missing observations.
 For eight days all values are missing.
 No missing data is recorded for intervals on other days.

-It might be required to impute missing values.
-Given observed intraday activity pattern it seems prudent to replace missing values with the mean activity of the corresponding 5-minute intervals.

 ```r